 The coursework-only LLM is usually undertaken on a full-time basis, from September to August.
-In exceptional cases, with the permission of the Associate Dean, students may apply to complete the program on a part-time basis.
-Coursework-only LLM students must:
+Students may apply to complete the program on a part-time basis.

 • Remain in residence* for two academic terms (September to April),